Megaraptora: Placement within non-Tyrannosauroidea Coelurosauria

-In 2016, a third hypothesis for megaraptoran relations was derived from Porfiri et al.s revision to the Novas et al. dataset in 2014.
+In 2016, a third hypothesis for megaraptoran relations was derived from Porfiri et al.'s revision to the Novas et al. dataset in 2014.
 That year, Sebastian Apesteguía and his colleagues described an unusual new theropod, Gualicho.
 The addition of Gualicho, Deltadromeus, and several corrections within the Novas et al. dataset led to an interesting result.
 Megaraptorans were far removed from the position deep within Tyrannosauroidea which the Novas et al. dataset had originally supported.
 Allosauroidea was rendered a paraphyletic grade, with carcharodontosaurids, Neovenator, a clade formed by Chilantaisaurus and Gualicho, and finally Megaraptora progressively closer to traditional coelurosaurs.

 Another study, Porfifi et al. (2018), expanded on the dataset of Apesteguía et al. (2016) by adding two additional megaraptorids.
 Although the results are different, the methodology analysis was practically identical to that of Apesteguia et al. (2016), only differing in the fact that it incorporated two megaraptorans not sampled in the analysis of Apesteguia et al. One of these was Murusraptor, which was described in 2016 around the same time as Gualicho.
 The second was a new megaraptorid, Tratayenia.
 Porfiri et al. (2018) placed Tratayenia and Murusraptor as megaraptorids, with Fukuiraptor as the basalmost megaraptoran as found by all previous revisions to the Novas et al. dataset.
 However, Megaraptora was in a polytomy at the very base of Coelurosauria, along with Chilantaisaurus, Gualicho, and Tyrannoraptora ("traditional " coelurosaurs).
 Non-coelurosaurian avetheropods were also subjected to a large polytomy owing to the unstable position of Neovenator.
-Porfiri et al. (2018) also commented on Motta et al.s erection of Bahariasauridae in 2016, and noted that Gualicho may be a bahariasaurid in light of its similarities with Deltadromeus.
+Porfiri et al. (2018) also commented on Motta et al.'s erection of Bahariasauridae in 2016, and noted that Gualicho may be a bahariasaurid in light of its similarities with Deltadromeus.
 If this was the case, then megaraptorans experienced much more diversity in their forelimbs than previously considered; Gualicho had very small, tyrannosaurid-like forelimbs.

 In late 2018, Delcourt & Grillo published a study focusing on tyrannosauroids.
 They reused the 2018 analysis from Porfiri et al., though corrected some scores and added data from recent studies.
 The study returned Neovenator to a monophyletic Allosauroidea, and placed megaraptorans as basal non-tyrannosauroid coelurosaurs close to Chilantaisaurus and Gualicho.
 Murusraptor was also placed as the second-most basal megaraptoran, ahead of Fukuiraptor.

-The cladogram below follows the results of the phylogenetic analysis of Delcourt & Grillo (2018).

-In the 2022 description of Maip, Rolando et al. suggested that Megaraptora was deeply nested within in Coelurosauria, with Megaraptora classified as the sister taxon to Tyrannosauroidea.
+In their 2022 description of Maip, using the phylogenetic matrix of Aranciaga-Rolando et al. (2016), Aranciaga-Rolando et al. supported a position of Megaraptora deeply nested within Coelurosauria, classified as the sister taxon to Tyrannosauroidea.
 This is in line with previous studies, which have likewise suggested a close relationship between tyrannosauroids and megaraptorans.
-Rolando et al. also noted the presence of two distinct clades within Megaraptora: a more inclusive clade, comprising all megaraptorids except Fukuiraptor and Australovenator, (shown below as "Clade A"), and a more exclusive clade of larger, entirely South American megaraptorids (shown below as "Clade B").
-The cladogram below displays the coelurosaurian results of the phylogenetic analyses by Rolando et al.
+In their 2025 description of Joaquinraptor, Ibiricu and colleagues further used an updated and expanded version of the Aranciaga-Rolando et al. (2016) matrix and found similar results, with megaraptorans as the sister group to the Tyrannosauroidea.
+These results are displayed in the cladogram below (strict consensus of most parsimonious trees, after pruning Aoniraptor from the cladogram):